 But Susan’s story doesn’t end there.
 “I realized I was not going to live long the way I was going,” she says.

 She joined a senior activity center.
 “I met so many people like me.
 We encourage each other and support each other,” she says.

-Now 67, Susan walks a couple of miles at a time without a cane, goes to a chair yoga class three days a week, and has learned to use fitness equipment.
+By her late 60s, Susan was walking a couple of miles at a time without a cane.
+She also goes to a chair yoga class three days a week, and has learned to use fitness equipment at her gym.
 She’s even taking fewer pain medications.

 More than that, she has a positive outlook on life.
 “I’m happier, and I know I have many more happy days to come.”

 Her top tip?
 “Get up and tell yourself you are worth it — then go have fun!”

 SilverSneakers members can access live fitness classes and wellness workshops through SilverSneakers LIVE.
 Activate your free online account to get started.

 Not a member?
 If you have a Medicare Advantage Plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.